The trend of modern farmhouse came into its own in 2020 and it's going to be around for some time to come.

 This contemporary yet cozy style is bang on the zeitgeist, allowing more personality than city sleek modern and more calm than traditional rural stylings.
 As with any new look, there's a lot to learn out there, so we've comprised our go-to guide on how to get the modern farmhouse style in your own home.

 Explore with us the nuances of this trend, what colors you should look at and which materials you could use in your scheme.
+And see more modern farmhouse ideas – creative ways to perfect this style in your home – in our design gallery.

 The modern farmhouse style is the perfect blend of the traditional country look with the more minimal contemporary design.